basho-labs/riak_explorer/API.apib.md

 ## Clusters Collection [/explore/clusters/]

 ### List All Clusters [GET]
-Get a list of all the clusters listed in Explorer's `riak_explorer.conf` file.
+Get a list of all the clusters listed in Explorer's `riak_explorer.conf` file, sorted alphabetically by cluster id.

 + Response 200 (application/json)